Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Unfortunately, there’s a critical gap between the environments threat intelligence feeds monitor, and the places where attacks happen.
 The static indicators of compromise (IOC) these feeds provide often result in security teams being a step behind their attackers.
 This is because scanning solutions typically focus on static files and network behavior.
 Which means the vast majority of organizations are leaving a critical threat vector undefended—device memory at runtime.

 Most cybersecurity solutions struggle to cover this vulnerability for good reason: scanning memory and processes during runtime slows everything down.
 Continuously scanning device memory is rarely compatible with real-world device and server use.
 To mitigate this challenge, most security solutions scan devices only when operations start and end.
 They rely on threats leaving detectable signatures which they are trained to recognize.
-However, modern ransomware uses in-memory attack chains which ruthlessly exploit the weakness of this methodology.
+However, modern ransomware uses in-memory attack chains which ruthlessly exploit the weakness of this methodology, making ransomware prevention all the more difficult.

 Exploring the In-Memory Attack Chain